-As of April 30, 2015, the holders of an aggregate of 24,530,809 shares of our outstanding common stock have rights, subject to certain conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or our stockholders.
+As of October 23, 2015, the holders of an aggregate of 24,530,809 shares of our outstanding common stock have rights, subject to certain conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or our stockholders.
 The filing of a registration statement for these shares may cause our stock price to decline, even before such shares are actually sold in the market.
 We have also registered shares of common stock that we may issue under our employee equity incentive plans.
-These shares will be able to be sold freely in the public market upon issuance.
+These shares can be sold freely in the public market upon issuance.